 2. Broken Authentication and Session Management

 The second vulnerability covers the ability of users to manipulate, or workaround authentication mechanisms and sessions within an application.
 For example, is a user able to log in at one privilege level, yet elevate their privileges above and beyond what they should have?

 OWASP lists several ways in which this attack can happen, including:

 - User authentication credentials aren’t protected when stored using hashing or encryption.

-- Credentials can be guessed or overwritten through weak account management functions
+- Attackers can guess or overwrite credentials through weak account management functions.

 - Session IDs are vulnerable to session fixation attacks.